Developing a healthy level of self-esteem has far-reaching benefits that positively impact our relationships, careers, and overall well-being.

 Self worth does not come

-from success, money or a
+from success, wealth or

-relationship.
+relationships.
 It’s what remains

-when all that is taken away.
+when all that is stripped away.

 A person with healthy self-esteem knows what their needs, wants and values are and stands up for them.